pallavi9019/M1_March_2022/1_Requirements/README.md

 ## How:

-* users can use this code to easy their work and project in electrical.
+* users can use this code to easy their work and project.

 # Detail requirements
 ## High Level Requirements: